Bukidnon woodcock: Habitat and conservation

 The Bukidnon woodcock has a large range and it is relatively common within that range.
 Its population size has not been quantified but the IUCN has listed it as being of "Least Concern", believing that any decline in population is too slow as to justify placing the bird in a more threatened category.
+As it occurs in rugged and inaccessible mountains, this has allowed a large portion of its habitat to remain intact.
+However, there it is still affected by habitat loss through deforestation, mining, land conversion and slash-and-burn - just not to the same extent as lowland forest.